 The best online photo storage sites we know

 So what are your best photo storage options?
 Well, there are a couple of things to consider before jumping to that answer.
-The top three photo storage sites that we're going to look into are:
+The best 5 online photo storage sites that we're going to look into are:

 - Apple iCloud

 We’ll see what each of these cloud-based services offers in their free and paid plans.
 And since we’re on a quest for the best place to store your photos, we’ll get into the major differences between them, so you can weigh out the pros and cons before making your choice.